• Skip to primary navigation

 Surface area can be a very tricky concept for 7th grade minds.
-It has a lot of moving parts in it and sometimes it is just too much for these little balls of craziness.
+It has a lot of moving parts in it and sometimes it can feel like a little too too much.
 I feel like with this topic you really have to go back to finding area, and then work your way through a forest of prerequisite skills.
-At the end of the tunnel you will come out with them having an understanding of what they are doing.
-Also, with this topic in particular I think there are many ways to get it and each students should use the way that works for them.
-Therefore, in this post I’ll show you how I chunk the learning for surface area through I can statements.
+At the end of the tunnel you’ll come out with them having an understanding of how to find the surface area of a 3D prism.

 What I want my students to ultimately be able to do with surface area

-In our pacing guide we lump surface area and volume of prisms and pyramids together.
-That seems like a good idea because they come from the same standard.
-I’m not sure it is the best idea, though.
-First, students are already familiar with volume.
-Second, surface area is a beast of its own.
 So, I’m going to treat them as two different topics.
 I use I can statements to keep track of the unit in students’ interactive notebook as a way of chunking learning.
 (If you want to learn more about using I can statements to plan lessons and chunk learning read this post.)
-Here’s the list of I can statements that I used for this unit:

-- I can find the area of triangles and quadrilaterals.
+• I can find the area of triangles and quadrilaterals.

-- I can determine the net of a 3D shape.
+• I can determine the net of a 3D shape.

-- I can find the surface area of cubes, prisms, and pyramids.
+• I can find the surface area of cubes, prisms, and pyramids.

-- I can solve real world problems involving area and surface area.
+• I can solve real world problems involving area and surface area.

 We write or put a half page of the I can statement in our interactive notebooks at the beginning of each unit.
-Then, we refer to them everyday and keep track of our progress.
+Then, we refer to them everyday and.
 This works really well to get students connecting their individual learning to the daily task.
-Want to grab this I Can Statement page, plus all my I Can Statements for 7th grade math?
-Sign up here to have them sent to your email.
+At the end of each lesson, we review the I Can Statements to keep track of our progress.

 Remember- the sequence and description of these I can statements are not set in stone.
 You may need to add one or take one away, so don’t be afraid to do that.
-You want to meet the needs of your students and your own scope and sequence.
+You’ll want to meet the needs of your students and your own scope and sequence.

 I can find the area of triangles and quadrilaterals.